Psychology 360 (Fall, 2011)

 Rosch et al. Roth & Shoben Smith & Minda (and Minda & Smith) Tanaka & Taylor Wittgenstein

-Findings: categorization bene Rosch et al.fits classical category/approach well-defined category defining feature necessary feature
+Findings: categorization benefits Rosch et al. classical category/approach well-defined category defining feature

 rule learning attribute learning simple rule affirmation denial H theory blank trials procedure